 Conclusion

 Shawqi’s poems and poetic plays reflected the political currents of the times, defending the caliphate and the Turks.
-He championed the East against the West and supported Islam, Egyptians and Arabs in their struggle for independence and self-determination.
+He championed the East against the West and supported Islam, Egyptians, and Arabs in their struggle for independence and self-determination.
 He called for a revival of the heritage of the Arabs and advocated their cause.

 Towards the end of his life, he devoted his works to religious, political, and nationalistic sentiments and issues.
 Ahmad Shawqi was a true Egyptian patriot whose poetry enhanced the national consciousness of Egypt.
 His generation embraced pan-Islam in a time of transition and turmoil, when emerging national states were breaking down the traditional structures of the Arab world.